paulbrowne-irl/anonym_script/readme.md

-Simple scripts to anonmyise personal and company info from a folder of word and pdf docs
+Simple scripts to anonmyise personal and company info from a folder of word and pdf docs.